Table of Contents

 Privilege Escalation Definition

 Privilege escalation is when a threat actor gains elevated access and administrative rights to a system by exploiting security vulnerabilities.
-By modifying identity permissions to grant it increased rights and admin capabilities, privilege escalation enables attackers to conduct malicious activities with higher privilege levels, potentially resulting in significant damages.
+By modifying identity permissions to grant themselves increased rights and admin capabilities, attackers can conduct malicious activities, potentially resulting in significant damages.

-Computer systems have different levels of privileges, ranging from standard users with limited permissions to administrators with complete control over the system.
+Systems have different levels of privileges, which range from basic users with limited permissions to administrators with complete control.
 A successful privilege escalation incident means that an attacker has managed to escalate their own privilege level, thereby gaining increased control.

-In turn, cyber attackers can use privilege escalation to open up new attack vectors on a target system, evolving the threat level from simple malware infections to catastrophic data breaches and network intrusions.
+Cyber attackers use privilege escalation to open up new attack vectors on a target system.
+This enables them to evolve attacks from simple malware infections to catastrophic data breaches and network intrusions.

 Cybersecurity Education and Training Begins Here

 - Meet with our cybersecurity experts to assess your environment and identify your threat risk exposure